FourierIndustries-LLP/SSTuino-II/Documentation/SSTuino Evo Tech Details.md

 For more information regarding the good use of rigorous testing programs, check out [this article](https://www.bunniestudios.com/blog/?p=5450).
 For testing and reverse logistics, check out [this article](https://www.bunniestudios.com/blog/?p=4981).

-The proposed program scheme is as follows:
+The proposed program scheme is as follows.
+It will be split into 2 phases:

+Phase 1, ARM Mode:

 1. Upload **SAMD11**'s bootloader and program both through PyOCD
 2. (Optional) Protect the bootloader by locking the boot sector

-3. Reset the **SAMD11** for it to be recognised as a different USB device
+Phase 2, USB Mode:
-4. Check if USB device is connected and recognised (with VID and PID)
+1. Check if USB device is connected and recognised (with VID and PID)
-5. Upload to **Mega4809** the passthrough program to reprogram the ESP32
+2. Upload to **Mega4809** the passthrough program to reprogram the ESP32
-6. Invoke `esptool.py` to upload to **ESP32** the AirLift firmware
+3. Invoke `esptool.py` to upload to **ESP32** the AirLift firmware
-7. Upload to the **Mega4809** a testing firmware to QC it, with serial responses
+4. Upload to the **Mega4809** a testing firmware to QC it, with serial responses

 The final QC program will consist of the following functions:

-* Blink the LED_BUILTIN for 3 seconds
+* Blink the LED_BUILTIN for 3 seconds [DONE]
-* Run an RGB routine on the ESP32's RGB LED for 3 seconds, all the way to full power
+* Run an RGB routine on the ESP32's RGB LED for 3 seconds, all the way to full power [DONE]
 * (Optional?)
 Test every pin's digital power out.
 This will need some sort of an external device that's reading every single pin.
 A cheaper way is to use LED lights, but that may result in more operator error.
 In addition, add a buzzer connected to one of the pins to indicate success or failure of QC.
+[NOT IMPLEMENTED]
 * (Optional?)
-Test analog values (maybe using resistive dividers?) for all the analog pins
+Test analog values (maybe using resistive dividers?) for all the analog pins [NOT IMPLEMENTED]
-* Connect to Wi-Fi
+* Connect to Wi-Fi [DONE]
 * Run a MQTT publish operation
 * Run a HTTPS GET operation on an endpoint (validating if the MQTT publish action has completed correctly, for example)